LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 The Campaign BI validates that both visit start time and the event time were recorded during 20-Feb, while Report Builder only requires the visit start time to be recorded during 20-Feb.

 Report Builder funnel metrics that are included in the above explanation are available through the “Exposures” and “Viewed and Accepted Offers” datasets.
-Please refer to the [Report Builder glossary file](https://app.getguru.com/#/facts/e1be28cc-cfc9-4f4d-82df-f9fcc0b3d8aa) for the full list of available metrics.
+Please refer to the [Report Builder metrics](https://developers.liveperson.com/essential-resources-report-builder-data-metrics.html) for the full list of available metrics.

 ## Goal Tracker

-### **Q: How could one capture cross session conversions when running the dashboard?**
+## How cab one capture cross-session conversions when running the dashboard?

-**A:** The Date filter of the Goal Tracker is applies to the Engagement start time.
-Therefore, a cross session conversion will be logged under the date on which the chat started.
+The date filter of the goal tracker is applied to the engagement start time.
+Therefore, a cross-session conversion will be logged under the date on which the chat started.
 The following example aims to clarify on the expected behavior:

 * The account’s conversion window is set to 3 days.
-* On June 1st a Chat engagement took place.
+* On June 1st a chat engagement took place.
 * On June 3rd the consumer converted.
-* On June 4th the Campaign Manager wishes to pull a report for all conversions achieved on June 3rd
+* On June 4th the campaign manager wishes to pull a report for all conversions achieved on June 3rd
-* The Campaign Manager needs to set the Date filter in the Goal Tracker to include at least June 1st this cross session conversion
+* The campaign manager needs to set the date filter in the goal tracker to include at least June 1st this cross session conversion